Brendan Stern

 Holding My Fingers To My Ears, Frantically Moving My Head To The Left, Then Right, Then Left, Then Right Again

-(How I remember inane stuff like the hairdo and clothes of a random stranger but forget where I put the car keys five minutes ago is beyond my wife.)
+(How I remember the hairdo and clothes of a random stranger from over twenty years ago but forget where I put the car keys five minutes ago is beyond my wife.)

 “Oh, what a cute pit bull,” my friend in the front seat exclaimed in delight.
 The rest of us in the car nodded in enthusiastic agreement, the particular sort of groupthink at which high schoolers have a prodigious talent.